krhadden/ServiceNow-Assessment/README.md

 This is my work for the coding exercise for ServiceNow for the role UI Engineer - Future Products.

 ## To run this application:
+I created this application with Node.js v12.14.0 and NPM 6.14.4.
+Assuming you have up to date versions of Node and NPM:

 Clone this ServiceNow-Assessment repo.

 Navigate to ServiceNow-Assessment/ServiceNow-Assessment.